 Doc41 project has to provide RFCs for checking the authorization of users to documents with P2R data.

-Supplier CoA Upload: The user (representing a partner) has to provide first a vendor batch number.
-Then it is checked if any inspection lots are assigned to his vendor partner number and this vendor batch number in P2R or not.
-If more than one inspection lot is returned (return values are a table of entries with inspection lot number, material number, batch number and plant), the user has to specify the lot to which the uploaded CoA should be assigned.
+Supplier CoA Upload: The user (representing a Raw Material/Bulk/Packaging Material Supplier partner) has to provide first a vendor batch number and plant.
+Then it is checked if any inspection lots are assigned to his vendor partner number and this vendor batch number in the selected plant in P2R or not.
+If more than one inspection lot is returned (return values are a table of entries with inspection lot number, material number, material-text, batch number and plant), the user has to specify the lot to which the uploaded CoA should be assigned.

 Delivery Certificate Upload: The user (representing a Product Supplier partner) has to provide first

+a material number and/or batch number, or

+an oder-number

-a material number and/or batch number and a country code (picked from a select box with all countries).
-Then it is checked if the material and the batch is associated in P2R with the Product Supplier partner number assigned to the user or not. i
+and a plant and country code (picked from a select box with all countries).
+Then it is checked if the material and the batch is associated in P2R with the Product Supplier partner number assigned to the user or not resp. it is check if the order is linked to the Product Supplier partner number..

+Error-messages “Incorrect Order-Number”, “No authorziation for Order-Number”, “Material/Batch does not exist/ no authorization”.

-Delivery Certificate Download: No RFC is needed for authorization, the user gets the role DeliveryCertificateViewer from a Doc41 business administrator and a list of countries for which he should be able to download Delivery certificates.
+Delivery Certificate Download:

+DeliveryCertificateViewerCountry: No RFC is needed for authorization, the user gets the role DeliveryCertificateViewerCountry from a Doc41 business administrator and a list of countries for which he should be able to download Delivery certificates.

+DeliveryCertificateViewerCustomer: Delivery or material or batch and country have to be entered.
+RFC has to check, that only Material+Batch for Deliveries to own patner-number are returned.

 Business Unit SD